tailwindlabs/tailwindcss.com/source/docs/theme.blade.md

 }
 ```

-Since the entire `theme` object is available in your CSS using the [theme function](/docs/functions-and-directives#theme), you might also add a key just to be able to reference it in your CSS.
+Since the entire `theme` object is available in your CSS using the [theme function](/docs/functions-and-directives#theme), you might also add a key to be able to reference it in your CSS.

 ## Configuration reference